brandthn/brandthn/README.md

 # Hi There! 👋

-I'm Tchaka, a passionate Data analyst and aspiring ML Engineer with a keen interest in everything aroung Machine Learning and Data Analytics.
+I'm Tchaka, a passionate ML Engineer with a keen interest in everything aroung Machine Learning, and The Tech / Entrepreneurial space.
 Welcome to my GitHub profile!

 ## About Me